ccomrade/c1-launcher/README.md

 | Steam (Warhead bundle)                                            | 1.5     | 6729  | Y      | Y      | Y         |
 | Origin (Warhead bundle)                                           | 1.5     | 6729  | Y      | -      | Y         |

-- The latest official version is 1.5 (Build 6729).
+- The latest official version is 1.5 (6729).
-- Install the
-[1.5](https://crysis.nullptr.one/CrysisWars_patch5.exe) official patch to get the latest version (DVD and Trial only).
+- If you have DVD or Trial version, install the [1.5](https://crysis.nullptr.one/CrysisWars_patch5.exe) official patch to get the latest version.
-It also adds the missing 64-bit files.
+It also adds missing 64-bit files.

 ## FAQ